-- Longer decay times with a very exponential slope setting as low as 5 to 10 will give you a short hit sound with a nicely decaying noise tail.
-The tail acts a little bit like a room reverb on the perception of the snare sound and gives more natural results. - Shorter decay times with a linear or exponential slope will give a very dry, direct snare.
+Longer decay times with a very exponential slope setting as low as 5 to 10 will give you a short hit sound with a nicely decaying noise tail.
+The tail acts a little bit like a room reverb on the perception of the snare sound and gives more natural results.